krackedit/Easytether-Keygen/README.md

 # EasyTether-Keygen
-EasyTether Key Generator for Android

-A simple keygen written in python for easytether.
+A simple keygen written in python for EasyTether for Android.

 # How to use
   1. Download Easytether Lite from the Play Store or from http://www.mobile-stream.com/a/easytether-phone.apk